Salon Owners: Are you frustrated by the hiring process?

 5) Curling/Flat Ironing (A great way for new Stylists to help when the schedule is running behind, OR to give a little extra beauty to your Color/Cut Guests, giving you a little extra time on your schedule!)

-We actually have a VERY efficient way to teach your Stylists how to do these 5 services WELL without sucking your time or energy, click here to find out more.
+We actually have a VERY efficient way to teach your Stylists how to do these 5 services WELL (and so much more) without sucking your time or energy, click here to find out more.

 Now that we’ve decided which Quick Start Services are important for new hires, we will now place the Stylists in 2 categories: